jahnzeb-bastaki/MIPS-TicTacToe/README.md

 ## Getting Started
 To get started in running the application, first ensure that you have a MIPS Assembly Environment set up on your local machine.
 If you do not have a MIPS Assembly Environment, you can download one here: [MIPS Assembly Environment](https://courses.missouristate.edu/kenvollmar/mars/download.htm)

 After that download the game onto your local machine, and run the file in the Environment and thats it!
+If you need extra help, please refer to the UserManual.docx in the repository.

 ## Contributors
 - Jahnzeb Bastaki